 Directions: Noopept is semi-water soluble.
-Do not use if you are pregnant/breastfeeding.
+This product is sold as a chemical and any usage is a decision based on your own research.
+Do not exceed recommended dosage.
+Do not ingest if you are pregnant/breastfeeding.
 Extremely rare side effects may include allergic reactions.
 Consult a doctor prior to using.
-By using our products, you agree to our terms & conditions.
+By acquiring our products, you agree to our terms & conditions.

 Noopept is a peptide-derived nootropic that is closely related to the racetam family.
 It has higher bioavailability than the racetams.
 Although, it is not technically a racetam, it carries a similar method of action to the drug class.
 Noopept is a patented drug with medical approval in several countries as a general nootropic.
 There is currently no registered medical use in the USA and other countries.